-Charles Russell Speechlys is working with Cilex Law School and The City Law School at City, University of London to deliver the Solicitor Apprenticeship Programme.
+We are partnered with The University of Law to deliver the Solicitor Apprenticeship Programme.

-During the first four years of your apprenticeship you will study towards an LLB in Legal Practice, on completion of which you will be awarded a law degree.
-This course will also prepare you for the first set of the Solicitors Regulation Authority exams that you have to pass in order to become a solicitor.
+During your first four years of apprenticeship you will study towards an LLB in Legal Practice and Skills, on completion of which you will be awarded a law degree.
+This course will also teach you the foundational knowledge for the Solicitors Qualifying Exams that you have to pass in order to become a solicitor.

 Obtain a degree at end of year 4

-For more information on the study programme at The City Law School, please click here.
+For more information on the study programme at The University of Law, please click here.